brandonruizmora/docker-node-mongo/README.md

 # Second example: Dockerfile and docker-compose (dev environment and hot reload)

 **Steps**
+- Modify package.json
 - Create dev image of the APP (Dockerfile.dev)
 - Create multi-container (docker-compose-dev.yml)

+## Modify package.json

+To enable live-reload we have to add this to the package.json `
+"nodemonConfig": {
+      "legacyWatch": true
+}
+`

 ## Create image of APP